RICHARDAAH/WDI-Project-1/README.md

 So with the holidays just looming around the corner I decided to make it more light hearted as a holiday themed memory game.

-The memory game is developed with HTML, CSS and JavaScript. starts giving the player exactly two seconds to remember where the four red snowmen are in a twenty-five boxed grid which then will randomise every time player choses to play again.
+The memory game is developed with HTML, CSS and JavaScript.
+It starts by giving the player exactly two seconds to remember where the four red snowmen are in a twenty-five boxed grid which then will randomise every time player choses to play again.
 This will happen every time. it's as simple as that (so it sounds).